wexender/amazon-kinesis-producer-china-patch/README.md

 1. Replace /aws/metrics/metrics_manager.h with the one provided in this patch.

-2. Compile and Install follows the README.md from https://github.com/awslabs/amazon-kinesis-producer
+2. Follow the README.md from https://github.com/awslabs/amazon-kinesis-producer to compile and install.

-3. This fix works with China regions (currently Beijing) only if you set customEndpoint property in KinesisProducerConfiguration.
-Setting region property along is not enough.
+3. This fix works with China regions (currently Beijing) only if you set both customEndpoint and region properties correctly in KinesisProducerConfiguration.

 e.g:
 	KinesisProducerConfiguration config = new KinesisProducerConfiguration()